wotakumoe/wotaku/docs/glossary/anime.md

 :::

 ### Douga
-More cleaned up frames, done by more experienced artists / directors.
-Animators directly use the douga and animate using these.
+More cleaned up frames, done by key animators.
+Dougas are way more completed and have more shading in general.
+The final animation looks pretty close to douga.
 In-betweens are also added in this step.
+Sometime, genga and douga can look pretty close depending on the artist.

 ### Shiage
 This is the final step.
 All the frames are colored and minor issues get fixed.